Anjuschenka/Subtitle-Adder/LiaScriptImageDescriber/ImageDescriber.md

 <script>placeSelect();</script>

 ---
-Now that we have the general idea of what you want to do, we need the very object you would like to train describing on.

 For the current iteration of this program, please insert a Link into the input box below which is a direct link to an image of what you want to describe.

 Here is an example Link: https://www.seekpng.com/png/detail/176-1761248_elder-goddess-little-pony-mlp-magnaluna.png